 You are encouraged to transmit your application well before the deadline.
+Applications may be submitted at any time between the publication of this FOA and the stated deadline.

-5. Late Submissions
+4. Late Submissions

 Applications received after the deadline will not be reviewed or considered for award.